Is DUI a Misdemeanor or Felony In Salt Lake City, Utah?

-In an effort to reduce recidivism, Utah also imposes alcohol and drug screening and alcohol and drug abuse education.
+In an effort to reduce habitual offenses, Utah also imposes alcohol and drug screenings and abuse education.
 For example, the state requires convicted offenders to attend a Prime for Life class.
 These classes have been tested and proven to reduce the rate of repeat offenders.

-Let the Salt Lake City DUI attorneys help you put your DUI charge behind you
+Salt Lake City DUI attorneys can help keep your driving record clean

 The Salt Lake City, Utah attorneys at Larsen, Larsen, Nash, & Larsen can help you improve your situation if you have been charged with DUI.
 We understand the implications of a felony or misdemeanor charge.
 A criminal record can have lasting effects on your life, which we take very seriously.
 Our criminal defense lawyers work to protect you, while dealing with your charges in the best way possible.
 For more information or to schedule a free consultation, call our firm at 801-758-8728 or contact us online today.